 There are many other use cases like this for custom baselines.
 Here are a few:

 The system knows to use the Business Hours baseline value for the counter on the left side of the comparison.
-Basically, the interface uses context-aware shorthand that will trigger the alert whenever Total SQL Server Waits are three or more times greater the baseline, or when PLE is half the baseline, or when Total Server Processor Time total is twice the baseline.
+Basically, the interface uses context-aware shorthand that will trigger the alert whenever Total SQL Server Waits are three or more times greater the baseline, when PLE is half the baseline, or when Total Server Processor Time is twice the baseline.

-No matter the size of your SQL Server estate, remember that you’ll benefit strongly from baselines and the contextual information they provide about your servers.
+No matter the size of your SQL Server estate, remember you’ll benefit strongly from baselines and the contextual information they provide about your servers.

 |Object||Counter||Rule of Thumb||Notes|

 |Paging File||% Usage||< 70%||The amount of page file currently in use.
-High page file usage indicates memory shortages that are so severe they must be spilled to the I/O subsystem, resulting in a serious performance bottleneck.|
+High page file usage indicates memory shortages so severe they must be spilled to the I/O subsystem, resulting in a serious performance bottleneck.|

 |Processor||% Processor Time||<= 80%||The amount of total CPU in use across all system activities.
 The higher this metric is, the more likely users will be delayed.|